Showing posts with label old. Show all posts

 Welcome Back: 1954 Mercedes-Benz 300SL Gullwing Coupe

 In the 1950's the Mercedes-Benz 300SL was the fastest production car of its day.
-Codenamed W198, it was introduced in 1954 as a coupe with the fascinating gullwing doors and later an open roadster.
+Codenamed W198, it was introduced in 1954 as a coupe with fascinating gullwing doors and later an open roadster.

 This car is a softened road-legal version based on the company's successful 1952 race car, the W194.
 It comes with the 3.0L M198 SOHC I6 engine fitted with a Bosch mechanical gasoline direct injection system that generates about 212-222 hp.
 It was mated with the 4-speed manual transmission.